Put Your Blinders on and do the Work

 So far as Medium is concerned, I have been publishing for over 230 consecutive days.
 That’s over six months already.
 I have not achieved “success.”

-I guess that means I should stop posting to Medium and try something else right?
-RIGHT!?
+I guess that means I should stop writing and try something else right?
+RIGHT?!

 A Breakthrough for Everyone

-There’s a breakthrough available to everyone, I suppose.
+There’s a breakthrough available to everyone.
 But it might not come in the expected form.
 And that’s where some sensitivity is required.